-Problems 5 and 6 offered new findings that were not entirely consistent with the original’s findings and the hedonic editing hypothesis.
-Per each of the questions, participants did not prefer to spread out gains or to integrate losses in Problem 5, though if we take a wider view on the comparisons between gains and losses, they seemed to be in the same direction as in the original.
-So, it is possible that this simply represents a shifting of the preferences for this specific sample, compared to the original’s.
+Problems 5 and 6 offered new findings that were not entirely consistent with the original’s findings.
+In Problem 5, we found no indication for a preference to spread out gains, though if we take a broader view on the comparisons between gains and losses, they seemed to be in the same direction as in the original.

-Further zooming in to the loss integration principle, Problem 6 yielded surprising results.
+Problem 6 also yielded mixed results.
 Out of a total of 10 questions, we found support for 7 of them.
 In agreement with the original findings, people actively integrated the loss of $9 into prior gains but not into prior losses.
 However, unlike the original, regardless of the magnitude of the previous loss, people seemed more loss averse after the loss.

+In Problem 11, the findings followed the expected pattern of higher likelihood to spend on a theater ticket after spending on an unrelated dinner compared to a related sport event ticket, yet we did not find an indication for such differences when comparing between the related sport event ticket and the unrelated flu vaccination.
+This suggests the need for a more comprehensive replication of the studies by Heath and Soll (1996) to examine all of their events (e.g., boat tour, party snacks, jeans, watch, etc.) and examine whether the willingness to consume and mentally budget is indeed about relatedness, typicality, or perhaps some other factor.

-To summarize, the hedonic editing hypothesis was only partially supported under the particular methodology and context.
+To summarize, this hedonic editing effect was only partially supported under the particular methodology and context.
 Together with Problem 4, these ambivalent results call for a more precise notion to fully capture the complexity of the hedonic editing effect.
-Replication, therefore, is an important method to set limits on certain effects.
+Replications, therefore, serve as an important method to identify and set limits on certain effects.

-Problem 11 focused on the mental-budgeting effect.
-As expected, the budgeting process led to greater underconsumption for all three activities when the previous expenditure was higher.
-Yet the process did not stimulate greater underconsumption for more typical activities.
-This once again confirms the inherent complexity of the mental accounting framework.

 Problems with inconsistent results

-Results from Problems 2 and 13 were in conflict with the original research findings.
+Results from Problems 2, 13, and 15 were not in alignment with the original research findings.

 Problem 2 examined people’s perceptions of the value of time.
 The majority of the participants were unwilling to drive 20 minutes to save $5, regardless of the price.
-An important fact must be addressed to interpret the results.
-As pointed out by one of the participants in the feedback section, it may cost more than $5 to drive 20 minutes to the other store with the increasing cost of driving.
-Therefore, the inconsistency may be due to participants' awareness of driving costs rather than a lack of mental accounting effect.
-It is also possible that over time since it was conducted, the value of $5 in relation to transport costs has changed dramatically enough to shift participants’ preferences entirely.
-It could also be due to our sample’s demographics compared to the original’s.
-Future replications should take this into consideration and make justifiable changes.
+In hindsight, this makes sense, and raises an important dilemma in conducting replication studies - whether or not to update and adjust the prices to current days.
+As one of the participants in the feedback section pointed out, it may cost more than $5 to drive 20 minutes to the other store with the changing costs of driving and the devaluing of money since the problem was first presented in the 1980s.
+What would have been plausible to some participants in the 1980s, may no longer be plausible to most of current time participants.
+Therefore, the inconsistent findings may not be due to lack of an effect, but rather because of the changing circumstances.
+The differences in the findings could be due to the passage of time, and could also be due to our sample’s demographics compared to the original’s, or because of the unified design.
+The exact reason for the different findings is down to speculation.
+Future replications could further examine adjustments to the scenarios, or to assess different moderating factors.

+We felt that it is important to first conduct a direct replication using unadjusted prices because otherwise the differences may have been attributed to our changes.
+We at least now have the insight that the phenomenon cannot be observed using the same questions in the current context, and future studies can now have a better estimate of the likelihood of replicating the study without adjustments.